Joesifer/pchjlib/README.md

 ## 🛠️ Update History

 > **📅 Latest Update:** August 11, 2025
-> **📦 Total Releases:** 89
+> **📦 Total Releases:** 90

 ---

 ## 📌 2025
-### 1.5.2 → 1.5.1 (August 11, 2025)
+### 1.5.3 → 1.5.0 (August 11, 2025)
-- ✅ Updated `is_strong_number` to the standard factorion definition (sum of factorial of digits equals the number).
-Removed variant parameter for simplicity; future versions may add separate functions for related concepts like powerful numbers.
+- 🔧 Fixed minor bugs
-- ✅ Adjusted CLI for `special_numbers_2`: Removed `--variant` option from `--is_strong`.
+- ✅ Updated `is_strong_number` to the standard factorion definition (sum of factorial of digits equals the number) Removed variant parameter for simplicity; future versions may add separate functions for related concepts like powerful numbers
-- ✏️ Updated README: Revised description and example for `is_strong_number` in the functions section and Sample Command List; incremented version and release count.
+- ✅ Adjusted CLI for `special_numbers_2`: Removed `--variant` option from `--is_strong`

-### 1.5.1 → 1.5.0 (August 11, 2025)
+- ✏️ Updated README: Revised description and example for `is_strong_number` in the functions section and Sample Command List; incremented version and release count
-- ❌ Removed `solve_equation` function and its corresponding "Equation Solving" category in the command-line interface (now 12 categories total).
+- ❌ Removed `solve_equation` function and its corresponding "Equation Solving" category in the command-line interface (now 12 categories total)
-- ✅ Eliminated dependency on `numpy` by optimizing `generate_prime_list` with `bytearray` for memory efficiency.
+- ✅ Eliminated dependency on `numpy` by optimizing `generate_prime_list` with `bytearray` for memory efficiency
-- ✅ Added optional integration with `gmpy2` for handling large primes in `is_prime`.
+- ✅ Added optional integration with `gmpy2` for handling large primes in `is_prime`
-- ✅ Added type hints to all functions for better code readability and IDE support.
+- ✅ Added type hints to all functions for better code readability and IDE support
-- ✅ Added detailed examples to docstrings for all functions.
+- ✅ Added detailed examples to docstrings for all functions
-- ✅ Optimized performance: Switched `fibonacci_at_index` to iterative loop; improved `largest_number_with_digit_sum` to correctly return the largest number by reversing the result; increased range in `generate_sequence_rule_1` for larger counts.
+- ✅ Optimized performance: Switched `fibonacci_at_index` to iterative loop; improved `largest_number_with_digit_sum` to correctly return the largest number by reversing the result; increased range in `generate_sequence_rule_1` for larger counts
-- ✅ Updated variable names for clarity (e.g., `number` to `input_number`).
+- ✅ Updated variable names for clarity (e.g., `number` to `input_number`)
-- ✅ Fixed minor bugs in string compression examples and sequence generation.
+- ✅ Fixed minor bugs in string compression examples and sequence generation
-- ✏️ Updated README: Removed Equation Solving section, updated Requirements and Installation (removed numpy references, added gmpy2), updated function descriptions with new examples, renumbered Sample Command List to 12 categories.
+- ✏️ Updated README: Removed Equation Solving section, updated Requirements and Installation (removed numpy references, added gmpy2), updated function descriptions with new examples, renumbered Sample Command List to 12 categories

 ### 1.4.5 → 1.3.0 (August 7-8, 2025)
 - 🔧 Fixed minor bugs